Insight • Leadership · Mission · Decision Making

 When Mission Statements Are Too Small

-• It ties success to titles instead of impact.
+It narrows how you evaluate opportunities.
+It ties success to titles instead of impact.
+It stops helping the moment choices get complicated.

-At some point, I realized I needed a broader mission — one that could guide decisions across my career, not just the next step.
+At some point, I realized I needed a broader mission, one that could guide decisions across my career, not just the next step.

 The second one is harder.